browolf/Pi-Network/wallet/README.md

 # new_wallet.py

-This script using Python and stellar-sdk module can create a new wallet with keys using the secret key you got from decode
+This script using Python and stellar-sdk module can create a new wallet with keys using a secret key.

 You need a minium amount of coins to perform this operation and you will get an error if you don't have enough in the base wallet.